 Fulton County encourages employees to serve on jury or witness duty when called.
 Employees are entitled to court leave without loss of pay or time for all days during which he/she shall be subpoenaed by any court, federal, state or political subdivision thereof, to serve as a juror or witness.
 Employees on court leave shall be entitled to retain all remuneration received for such service, in addition to their regular pay.
-Court leave shall be granted independently of other categories of leave specified in this policy and will not accrue.
+Court leave shall be granted independently of other categories of leave specified in this policy and will not These policies do not create a contract of employment.
+Employment for non-classified employees remains "at will".

+accrue.
 Court leave will be counted as active, creditable service.